GangiVivek/MyCaptain-Python-asks-/README.md

 # MyCaptainPythonTasks
-This repository contains the tasks of the C language course section from the registered coders pack.
-Respective screenshots of the code outputs can also be found in the same repository.
+This repository contains the tasks of the Python language course section from the registered coders pack.